NCIP/gdc-docs/docs/Data_Portal/Users_Guide/quick_start.md

 * **Repository**: a shortcut to the [Repository](repository.md) tool in the Analysis Center.
 The Repository tool allows exploration of files associated with a cohort.

 On the right are the following features:
+* **Video Guides**: links to videos demonstrating the various features of the Data Portal.
+* **Send Feedback**: provides information on how to send feedback to our team.
 * **Browse Annotations**: links to the Annotations Browser, where the user can view and search for annotations that may be of use when analyzing GDC data.
 * **Manage Sets**: allows the user to review gene and mutation sets that have been saved, upload new sets, and delete existing sets.
 * **Cart**: where data files of interest can be added for download.